Vocational Rehabilitation Internship

 For classroom training:

-- VR will consider sponsoring in-state per diem to include mileage, lodging and meals to interns who are outside of the ND Department of Health and Human Services.
+- VR may provide assistance with in-state per diem to include mileage, lodging and meals to interns who are outside of the ND Department of Health and Human Services.

 Syllabus: Special Education (SPED) 2000 (3 credits)

 Welcome to the Minot State University Store!
 Professional Development

 Click on the above link to take you to the link for online registrations for Minot State University.
 Scroll down to find your class, click on it, fill in your information, add it to your cart, pay for it and you will get an e-mail confirmation once it is complete.